1. What is a Domain Group?

-They will share the same cbid (‘CookiebotIdentifier, which is the serial number that is included in the script.
-Each domain group has a unique cbid), use the same cookie consent banner template, the same logo, the same styling of the banner etc.
+Each domain group has a unique CBID and the domains listed under them domains share the same CBID, use the same cookie consent banner template, the same logo, the same styling of the banner, etc.

-Please note that if you sign up customers under the wholesale model, you should make a domain group for each customer.
-If you want to set up everything first (wholesale model) and then invite the customer to take ownership of the domain group (so it becomes retail model) then you can also create a domain group and do this.
+If you want to set up everything first (wholesale model) and then invite the customer to take ownership of the Domain Group (so it becomes retail model) then you can also create a Domain Group and do this.
 If you would like to sign up customers under the retail model, there is no need for you to create a domain group - invite the customer and then get access to his domain group(s).

-Log in to your reseller account https://manage.cookiebot.com/goto/login.
-Click on the green plus on the upper right-hand side to create a new domain group:
+Log in to your Reseller account via the Cookiebot manager.
+Click on the button on the upper right-hand side to create a new domain group:

 Then, choose if the domain(s) in the domain group should be